Jahia/jahia-scriptrunner/README.md

 How it works
 ------------

-The utility will first try to locate the Jahia installation using the specified directory or using the current directory, it will setup a classloader with all the jars from WEB-INF/lib and WEB-INF/classes from the Jahia installation.
+The tool will first try to load a configuration properties file either specified as a command line parameter (using the -c parameter) or try to find a file called scriptRunner.properties in the current work property.
+If none could be found it will use a built-in scriptRunner.properties that defaults all settings to work with a deployed Jahia server installation.

+Once the properties are loaded, it will use them to setup a class loader in which to execute the script.
+The classPath property is used to specify the locations and JARs to include in the classloader.

-From this classloader it will load the main core of the utility that will then load the database configuration from the META-INF/context.xml file (so for the moment only Tomcat installations are supported) and create a connection to the database.
-It is also possible to configure the connection to the database using a properties file (see the Alternate database configuration section below).
+From this classloader it will load the main core of the utility that will then load the database configuration from the Tomcat-specific META-INF/context.xml file or from a manually specified JDBC configuration and create a connection to the database (see the Alternate database configuration section below).

 Once all this is done it will then load and execute the Groovy script specified on the command line, passing it the following bound variables :